mstksg/inCode/copy/entries/hakyll-rewrite.md

 haskell semantics, as well).

-Interestingly enough, the *original* raw javacript I wrote in 2013 came out to about the same filesize, about *80 kB*.
-(Well, it is about *2 kB* of javascript, but it utilized all of *jquery*, which implements a lot of the functionality.)
-Getting comparable filesizes to jquery scripts is something that's pretty impressive to me!
+Interestingly enough, the *original* raw javacript I wrote in 2013 came out to about the same size, about *80 kB*.
+(Well, it is about *2 kB* of actual script, but it utilized all of *jquery*, which implements a lot of the functionality.)
+Getting comparable filesizes to jquery bundles is something that's pretty impressive to me!

 I'd recommend purescript to anyone who has to write simple javascript *scripts*